esciencecenter-digital-skills/fertility-prediction-assignment/episodes/fertility-prediction.Rmd

 :::

 ## 3. Taking a step back
-Before you start enthusiastically typing all kinds of pandas and sklearn commands that you just learned.
 Now that you have explored the data, it is good to take a step back and think about how you want to approach the problem.

 ::: challenge